What is NUwave-guest?

 - Only requires you to sign in once

 - Access NUwave by using your myNEU username and password.

 A standard self-registration process is available at all Northeastern locations.
 Individuals wishing to use NUwave-guest need to register through the guest wireless portal page, providing their name, cell phone number (accepted carriers are AT&T, Verizon, Sprint, T-Mobile, MetroPCS, and US-Cellular) and email address.
 Following the completion of the registration form, guests receive a text message containing their user name and a password for the login page.

 User names are case sensitive.
-Guests are provided with guest wireless network access for eight hours, on up to three devices, anywhere that NUwave-guest is offered on campus.
+Guests are provided with guest wireless network access for 12 hours, on up to three devices, anywhere that NUwave-guest is offered on campus.
 Once the allotted time expires, guests will be required to re-register in order to receive a new password to continue to use the guest wireless network.

 - Basement areas of West Village F, International Village and Behrakis – Due to the possible lack of cell coverage in these areas the user name and access code will be displayed within the browser window following the completion of the registration form.